Maybe.

 What happens?

-I believe that closing and abandonment are similar processes, and follow the same general sequence of events, but remember, this is totally up to each service provider and can change without warning or notice.
+I believe that closing and abandoning an email account are similar processes and follow the same general sequence of events; but remember, this is up to each service provider and can change without warning or notice.

-After some period of time, the service notices that you haven't logged in and considers your account abandoned.
+After some period, the service notices that you haven’t logged in and considers your account abandoned.
 At this point, typically:

 - Any email, files, or other items stored in the account are irretrievably deleted.